 Residents in the Town of Essex and the Village of Essex Junction may vote on the question of merging governments November 3, 2020.
 The Town of Essex and the Village of Essex Junction each has its own government and elected board with taxing authority.
 The Town of Essex Selectboard and the Village of Essex Junction Board of Trustees are exploring a potential merger of the governance of the two municipalities under a single charter.
-A Governance Subcommittee - consisting of two members from each board - has been reviewing governance models and has completed one qualitative survey, six focus groups, and one quantitative survey to gather resident input.
+A Governance Subcommittee has been reviewing governance models and has held focus groups and surveys.

 The two governing boards will use all this input from residents to develop a governance model proposal.
 There will be more public outreach and education as well as legal public hearings in September and October of 2020 prior to a potential vote on November 3, 2020.
 Consider attending a meeting!